Many things go into the making of a photograph. However, only one will indeed be the key to a great picture.

 The greatest proponent of previsualization was Ansel Adams, and it was he who perhaps summed it up best with a single sentence, “You don’t take a photograph; you make it.”
 Great photographs require you to work out everything that goes into making that photograph before you take it.
 So how do we mere mortals go about previsualizing our shots?

-The first book Ansel Adams wrote started chapter one by explaining this concept to people.
+The first book Ansel Adams wrote started with chapter one, explaining this concept to people.

-While my work cannot stand up to Ansel’s, I still believe there is a better way to describe this process of previsualization by asking a simple question.
+While my work cannot stand up to Ansel’s, I still believe there is a better way to describe this previsualization process by asking a simple question.

 WHY take the photo?